rust-lang/this-week-in-rust/draft/2024-03-13-this-week-in-rust.md

 <!-- CFPs go here, use this format: * [project name - title of issue](link to issue) -->
 <!-- * [ - ]() -->

+* [Space Acres by Subspace - [8 different issues with USDC rewards for contributors] ranging from UX improvements to tray support and MacOS packaging](https://github.com/orgs/subspace/projects/26/views/1?filterQuery=usdc)

 If you are a Rust project owner and are looking for contributors, please submit tasks [here][guidelines].

 [guidelines]: https://users.rust-lang.org/t/twir-call-for-participation/4821